Can Fisker Inc. (FSR) Remain Competitive?

-Fisker Inc. (NYSE:FSR) went down by -6.05% from its latest closing price compared to the recent 1-year high of $31.96.
-The company’s stock price has collected 7.98% of gains in the last five trading sessions.
-Press Release reported on 03/11/21 that Fisker Teams With Motor Press Guild to Create Annual Scholarship for Automotive Journalism
+Fisker Inc. (NYSE:FSR) went up by 3.24% from its latest closing price compared to the recent 1-year high of $31.96.
+The company’s stock price has collected -10.00% of loss in the last five trading sessions.
+MarketWatch.com reported on 03/20/21 that Weekend reads: What’s hype and what’s real about EVs

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.